PostHog/posthog.com/contents/handbook/product/per-product-growth-reviews.md

 ### After the meeting

-- PM shares summary of meeting dicussion + outcome with the small team
+- PM shares summary of meeting discussion + outcome with the small team
 - PM makes sure all to dos are completed by the next growth reviews

 ## Useful material (internal links)